nanocloudx/japanese-address-parser/README.md

 - Chome and banchi (block and lot numbers) are converted to half-width hyphens.
 - Confusing horizontal lines are converted to half-width hyphens.

-## Disclaimer
+## Notice
 - This package only divides addresses from string patterns.
 - If there is an error in the address, only minimal corrections will be made.
 - Its simplicity, the accuracy of the parse results is not guaranteed.

+## Acknowledgements
+- This package utilizes the prefecture data from [Geolonia Japanese Addresses](https://github.com/geolonia/japanese-addresses).

 ## License
 - This package is licensed under the MIT License.

-## Acknowledgements
-- This package utilizes the prefecture data from [Geolonia Japanese Addresses](https://github.com/geolonia/japanese-addresses).